New one v9.18.18-1

 - Progression Degree: integer (1-7)—the current degree of scale of the progression

 - Scale-rotated: integer (1 - 4095)— Scale code, bit-rotated to place the current progression degree of scale at position 1, allowing chords and arpeggios to remain in-scale (note that the code will always be an odd number if the scale is rotated correctly)

-- Progression-interval: octave-format—root frequency of the progression, normalized to middle-C.
+- Progression-interval: octave-format—root frequency of the progression, normalized to the current key.